Jake McCarthy Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Blue Jays have a 3.85 team ERA that ranks ninth among all league pitching staffs.
+- The Blue Jays have a 3.83 team ERA that ranks eighth across all league pitching staffs.

-- His most recent time out was on Thursday, July 6 against the Chicago White Sox, when the right-hander went seven scoreless innings while allowing only one hit.
+- His last time out was on Saturday against the Detroit Tigers, when the righty went six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.